bobaekang/icjia-r-workshop/README.md

     * with Python
 * R Studio
 * basic workflow
-* workshop series overview
+* workshop overview

-# Week 2: R basics
+## Module 2: R basics
+Here, participants will learn the basic building blocks of R language.
+Once participants gain some knowledge in the fundamental topics, they will be introduced to the popular `tidyverse` framework and provided with a recommendation as to a "good" style for coding in R.

 * objects
 * operators
 * data types